 Circles are small mentoring groups that enable RPMs working on different problems across Facebook to collaboratively work through PM specific work issues, identify new opportunities in their role, and build relationships with fellow RPMs.
 Examples of topics include getting a team bought into a new direction, building an effective strategy for your product, or getting cross-functional collaborations off the ground.

-From quarterly offsites across the Bay Area to the annual RPM holiday party, the RPM program creates a vibrant community of current and former RPMs.
+From quarterly offsites to the annual RPM holiday party, the RPM program creates a vibrant, international community of current and former RPMs.

 RPMs embark on a research trip with the goals of developing user empathy, researching international technology trends, and meeting with business partners.
 In prior trips, RPMs have researched visual sharing, the future of video, and economic empowerment enabled through the Internet.